blueschistrocks/bikesharing/README.md

 ### Summary
 The data appears to indicate that male users are more likely to use the service.
 Time usage data indicates that most users are work commuters.
 Subscribers to the service use bikes more often than customers.
 Customers appear to use the service more often on the weekends.
 The service appears to be most often used in Manhattan, therefore demographics and urban density may be a factor in the increase use.
+Since Des Moines is a significantly smaller city and does not have the urban density as New York a bike share program may need to be initiated with a small number of bikes and only in the immediate downtown area of Des Moines.

-Additional research into the demographics and urban density differences between the areas that utilized the service the most and used the service the least.
+Additional research into the demographics and urban density differences between the areas that utilized the service the most and used the service the least would be helpful.
 Additional visualizations that would be helpful include:
 - Heat map to compare user types by weekday per hour, and
 - Combine weather data to create a visualization to show any seasonal changes in service use.